 “When it comes the time to deal with Glencoe, let it be secret and sudden.
 It is better not to meddle with them at all, if it cannot be done to purpose, and better to cut off that nest of robbers who have fallen foul of the law, now, when we have both the power and the opportunity.
 When the full force of the King’s Justice is seen to come down upon them, that example will be as conspicuous and useful as is his clemency to others.
 I understand the weather is so bad that you will be unable to move for some time but I know you will be in action as soon as possible, for these false people will not hesitate to attack you if they come to suspect you might be a threat to them.“

-According to the plan, another detachment of soldiers from Fort William, commanded by Major Robert Duncanson, was to move into the Glen from Ballachulish, with a second detachment under Lieutenant-Colonel James Hamilton moving in from Kinlochleven, via what later became known as the ‘Devils Staircase’.
+According to the plan, once the massacre was beginning, a detachment of soldiers from Fort William commanded by Major Robert Duncanson was to move into the g

 Since the soldiers had committed the massacre as guests of the MacDonalds, the Massacre of Glencoe was a clear example of Murder under Trust, or ‘Slaughter under Trust’ in Scots Law.

-Planned and ordered by the Secretary of State of Scotland and carried out by elements of the Scots Army, the Massacre of Glencoe was not a clan feud, it was state policy from Edinburgh.
+Planned and ordered by the Secretary of State of Scotland, approved by the Scottish Privy Council and carried out by elements of the Scots Army, the Massacre of Glencoe was not a clan feud, it was state policy from Edinburgh.

 Notes: It was not the scale but rather the manner and the treachery in which the massacre was carried out that makes it so infamous.
 Despite the reputation the event has retained, contemporaries seem to have viewed it less seriously.
 The MacDonalds of Glencoe and the Campbells of Glenlyon fought together on the Jacobite side during the Jacobite Rebellion of 1715.
 The claim that it was simply a Campbell-MacDonald feud appears in the mid-19th century when many were keen to absolve the government and King William from any blame.